PLP-MERN-Stack-Development/real-time-communication-with-socket-io-esther-malowa/README.md

 # Real-Time Chat Application with Socket.io

-This assignment focuses on building a real-time chat application using Socket.io, implementing bidirectional communication between clients and server.
+This assignment focuses on building a real-time chat application using Socket.io, implementing bidirectional communication between clients and the server.

 ## Assignment Overview